-11 May 1998 Graham Miller is employed as sole employee and service opens, delivered from 1 room in the Nottingham YMCA Service works with 50 service users in first 7 months May-Dec 1998
+11 May 1998

+Graham Miller is employed as sole employee and service opens, delivered from 1 room in the Nottingham YMCA

+Service works with 50 service users in first 7 months

+End

+999

+May-Dec 1998
-End 1999 Group programme commences in partnership with People's College including an I.T and a peer support group Early 2001 Conference in Madrid to celebrate joint European project with other 4 partners

-Nottingham City Drug

-Action match funding

-with further ESF funding

-and a further two staff
+Group programme commences in partnership with People's College including an I.T and a peer support group Early 2001 Conference in Madrid to celebrate joint European project with other 4 partners Nottingham City Drug Action match funding with further ESF funding and a further two staff being employed

-being employed

-'S.T.A.G.E.' (support, training, access, guidance and employment) group programme is designed and launched

-April 2001

-- First expansion of space within YMCA from 1 to 3 rooms.

-- Steering group becomes a management group of a community partnership

-- Double Impact User Involvement Forum (the Focus Group), is established

-Start delivery of complementary therapies for service users, later to develop into 'Healthy Highs' programme including training for holistic therapists 2002
+- 'S.T.A.G.E.' (support, training, access, guidance and employment) group programme is designed and launched - First expansion of space within YMCA from 1 to 3 rooms. - Steering group becomes a management group of a community partnership - Double Impact User Involvement Forum (the Focus Group), is established 2002 Start delivery of complementary therapies for service users, later to develop into 'Healthy Highs' programme including training for holistic therapists April 2001

-D.A.T / E.S.F funding pays for two additional staff, bringing the staff team to 5

-Key partner in 'Gear Change', training recovering service users to work in the field of drug treatment S.A.M.P.L.E.R' (Support, Access, Mentoring, Progression, Learning, Education, Recovery) programme is developed and launched as part of a semi-structured group programme End 2003 Graham submits proposal to Notts County D.A.T to start a county-wide service working with service users at an earlier stage of treatment - Funding secured for a new Nottinghamshire service employing 2 staff, based at Venture Centre in Worksop and later in Mansfield CVS - 5 bed abstinent accommodation for Double Impact service users established in YMCA and managed by Double Impact - known as 'the Dry floor' Nottingham service users enjoy free YMCA gym access for the first time and form a football team A Service User Representative is appointed to the Board for the first time Nottinghamshire team expands to include a Basic Skills Tutor and expands delivery of accredited courses and training Double Impact is a key partner in another employment initiatives for recovering people, the award-winning Project Recruit in Nottinghamshire Double Impact delivers accredited courses in partnership with Enable Arts council funds first of several arts programmes and Double Impact holds the first of many public art exhibitions 2005

-- Double Impact is commissioned to deliver services in the Nottinghamshire conurbations - Organisation is incorporated to become a Not-for-Profit Company Limited by Guarantee with a Board of Directors.
-Double Impact hosts first national Aftercare and Recovery Conference, 'What Next? - the evidence for Aftercare' - attended by 170 people, supported by the NTA, Notts County DAT and the Nottingham Crime and Drugs Partnership 2004 S.A.F.E.
-(Structured Aftercare For Everyone) Programme starts offering more intensive structured programme 3 May 2006 - Double Impact runs National Consultation Road Show visiting 6 major UK cities to inform best practice and policy in Aftercare - Double Impact presents findings at National Injecting Drug User Conference
+D.A.T / E.S.F funding pays for two additional staff, bringing the staff team to 5 2003 Key partner in 'Gear Change' , training recovering service users to work in the field of drug treatment S.A.M.P.L.E.R' (Support, Access, Mentoring, Progression, Learning, Education, Recovery) programme is developed and launched as part of a semi-structured group programme End 2003 Graham submits proposal to Notts County D.A.T to start a county-wide service working with service users at an earlier stage of treatment - Funding secured for a new Nottinghamshire service employing 2 staff, based at Venture Centre in Worksop and later in Mansfield CVS - 5 bed abstinent accommodation for Double Impact service users established in YMCA and managed by Double Impact - known as 'the Dry floor ' - Nottingham service users enjoy free YMCA gym access for the first time and form a football team - A Service User Representative is appointed to the Board for the first time - Nottinghamshire team expands to include a Basic Skills Tutor and expands delivery of accredited courses and training - Double Impact is a key partner in another employment initiatives for recovering people, the award-winning Project Recruit in Nottinghamshire Double Impact delivers accredited courses in partnership with Enable - Arts council funds first of several arts programmes and Double Impact holds the first of many public art exhibitions - 2006 - Double Impact is commissioned to deliver services in the Nottinghamshire conurbations - Organisation is incorporated to become a Not-for-Profit Company Limited by Guarantee with a Board of Directors.
+3 May 2006 2005 Discovery t Just Recover Double Impact hosts first national Aftercare and Recovery Conference, 'What Next? - the evidence for Aftercare' - attended by 170 people, supported by the NTA, Notts County DAT and the Nottingham Crime and Drugs Partnership 2004 S.A.F.E.
+(Structured Aftercare For Everyone) Programme starts offering more intensive structured programme In reach prison services signpost inmates of HMP Nottingham and HMP Ranby to local drug services and education programmes - Double Impact runs National Consultation Road Show visiting 6 major UK cities to inform best practice and policy in Aftercare - Double Impact presents findings at National Injecting Drug User Conference 2008